ConMamba: Contrastive Vision Mamba for Plant Disease Detection: Method

 \begin{itemize} \item \textbf{Intra-Class Contrast:} Contrastive loss promotes local consistency by ensuring embeddings derived from different augmented views of the same image are closely aligned.
 It aims to maximize the mutual information (MI) between representations from positive pairs and minimize the MI between representations from negative pairs.
 Given two augmented views $T_i(X)$ and $T_j(X)$ of an original input $X$, their embeddings $h_i$ and $h_j$ form a positive pair.
 Embeddings from different images form negative pairs.
 Intra-class contrastive learning aims to maximize this mutual information between the augmented views of the same image, thus encouraging embeddings to ignore irrelevant variations(noise, transformations).
 This optimization corresponds to minimizing the following Normalized Temperature scaled Cross Entropy loss:

-where $\tau$ represents the temperature parameter controlling the sharpness of similarity distribution, and $N$ is the number of positive pairs in the batch.
+where $\tau$ represents the temperature parameter controlling the sharpness of the similarity distribution, and $N$ is the number of positive pairs in the batch.

-The vision mamba framework actually enhances intra-class contrastive learning.
+The Vision Mamba framework actually enhances intra-class contrastive learning.
 Because the vision mamba in this paper uses a Bidirectional State Space Model(SSM), which means it captures both forward and backward context within image patches.
 By encoding local context from both directions, Mamba gains a richer and more robust local understanding of each image patch, helping to maintain consistent representations across augmentations.
-As the intra-class contrastive loss pushes embeddings from augmentations close together, the bidirectional modeling reinforces this robustness because it provides a more stable local representations, less sensitive to irrelevant variations.
+As the intra-class contrastive loss pushes embeddings from augmentations close together, the bidirectional modeling reinforces this robustness because it provides a more stable local representation, less sensitive to irrelevant variations.
 Embeddings learned via Mamba become robust against subtle, local distortions, leading to improved local feature robustness, allowing the model to identify subtle disease symptoms more reliably in diseased plant images, despite slight variations in image appearance.

 \item \textbf{Inter-Class Contrast:} To ensure global discriminative capability, the inter-class contrastive loss is designed to minimize mutual information between embeddings from different classes, increasing the separability across distinct disease categories.
 Specifically, this loss enforces a clear embedding space boundary between different disease classes.
 Embeddings from images of the same class are encouraged to cluster tightly together, while embeddings from distinct classes are pushed apart by at least a margin $m$.
-To achieve this, a margin-based contrastive formulation is defined as:

-where $d(h_i, h_j)$ measures similarity between embeddings of the same class, $d(h_i, h_k)$ measures similarity between embeddings of different classes, and $m$ is a margin ensuring negative pairs remain sufficiently distant.
+To achieve this, a margin-based contrastive formulation is defined as: where $d(h_i, h_j)$ measures similarity between embeddings of the same class, $d(h_i, h_k)$ measures similarity between embeddings of different classes, and $m$ is a margin ensuring negative pairs remain sufficiently distant.
 This loss enhances class-level structure, improving the separability of learned features in the embedding space.